 Where a property is owned jointly, it is worth considering whether you should create a life interest trust on the death of the first joint owner.
-This would normally be set out in your will.
+This would typically be set out in your will.
 This note explains how that can be done and the advantages and disadvantages.

-Although we have referred to the spouse below, these provisions apply equally to un-married couples and those in a Civil Partnership.
-Although the term property can apply to any asset, for the purposes of this note it’s meant to refer to the house or flat you live in.
+Although we have referred to the spouse below, these provisions apply equally to unmarried couples and those in a Civil Partnership.
+Although the term property can apply to any asset, for the purposes of this note, it’s meant to refer to the house or flat you live in.

 What is a life interest trust of property?

-In the above case the spouse can’t leave the property in their will as their interest ends on their death.
+In the above case, the spouse can’t leave the property in their will as their interest ends on their death.

 In order to create such a trust of your family home it will be necessary to hold the property as tenants in common.
 This means both parties own 50% each.
 You then give your spouse a life interest in your half share in your will.
 When one of you dies the survivor inherits a life interest in the others 50%.
 They can continue to live in the whole house for the rest of their life but only own half of it.
 If they wish they can sell the house and buy another one so long as they preserve half the underlying capital in the new property.